johnmee/johnmee.com/pages/my-au-pairit-reality.md

 ## Goodnight

 I pottered around doing my evening routine, cleaning up and brushing teeth.
 She came out for a moment and I tried to make a connection but she was clearly exhausted.
-I got was an affirmative response to 'tough day?', and managed to confirm that she had not felt safe at the home where she'd been.
-I wanted to reassure her that she was safe and they were gone and to help her relax, but didn't for fear it would have the opposite effect&mdash;who would trust a stranger who says 'trust me'?!
+I got an affirmative response to 'tough day?', and managed to confirm that she had not felt safe at the home where she'd been.
+I wanted to reassure her that she was safe and they were gone and to help her relax, but I didn't for fear it would have the opposite effect&mdash;who would trust a stranger who says 'trust me'?!

-The cameraman earlier revealed to me that she'd been placed with a family in South Granville&mdash;a suburb of Sydney not known for either it's safety nor affluence; recently an area popular with foreign immigrants due to it's proximity to the Lakemba Mosque.
-It is in the neighbourhood some of our most established welfare recipients;
+The cameraman earlier revealed to me that she'd been placed with a family in South Granville&mdash;a suburb of Sydney not known for either it's safety nor affluence; an area currently popular with foreign immigrants due to it's proximity to the Lakemba Mosque.
+It is in the neighbourhood of some well established welfare recipients;
-not wealthly families in fancy houses with the ways, means, and mentaility of having a nanny.
+certainly not wealthly families in fancy houses with the ways, means, and mentaility of having a nanny.
 The cameraman winked that maybe the placement was deliberately chosen to _create tension._

 ## Goodbye